A Grounded Theory of Debugging in Professional Software Engineering Practice: Theoretical Results

 Participants' time was dominated by step \ref{step:debugging}, so we devote much of the rest of the paper to this process (Section~\ref{sec:mental_model_update}).
 Section~\ref{sec:influences} discusses how experience and version awareness influence the debugging process.
 We omit further discussion of bug reproduction and fix development and validation, as our data do not focus on these areas.

 \Cref{fig:time_sequence} shows how our participants spent their time in the high-level steps of the debugging process (Section~\ref{sec:theory_overview}).
-On average, participants spent 12\% time reproducing the issue, 57\% of the time updating the mental model, 13\% of the time fixing the issue, and 18\% of the time validating the fix.
+On average, participants spent 12\% of their time reproducing the issue, 57\% of their time updating the mental model, 13\% of their time fixing the issue, and 18\% of their time validating the fix.
 The majority of time was spent on updating the mental model, with substantially less time spent on actual fixing and validation.

 On average, each task went through 1.65 fix --- validate fix cycles.
 In 9 out of the 17 tasks, a participant returned to the \emph{mental model update} step after testing an initial fix.
-The four sessions that were not finished at the end of the observation ended in mental model update work.
+The four sessions that were not finished at the end of the observation ended in mental model update.

 Streamers made significantly more progress transitions than participants (median = 9 vs. 4 process count, $p = 0.014$) as determined by a Mann--Whitney U test.
 An explanation is that participants might be more careful in showing their work as they are less familiar with being observed and want to show their best performance in a study setting.
 P5, for example, committed code after task A and said ``I am not always this diligent when it comes to personal projects,'' showing potential for behavioral changes towards being more careful and clean in working on the task.
 On the other hand, streamers might be faster-paced in their debugging process to keep the watchers involved, and they are likely more accustomed to talking over the development process.